mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 15:43:44.823 [RMI TCP Connection(2)-127.0.0.1] INFO  o.f.core.internal.command.DbMigrate - Successfully applied 2 migrations to schema "PUBLIC" (execution time 00:00.057s).
 ```

-However, if we were to use a persistent database, FlyWay would be smart enough to only execute the migrations that have not been run against the current database, yet.
+However, if we were to use a persistent database, FlyWay would be smart enough to only execute the migrations that have not been run against the current database yet.

 ### Associating Models